-Units with two-side vents as in slide-outs, require a 12V fan to be in operation.
+Units with two-side vents as in slide-outs, require a 12V fan to be in operation and baffles at top vent and behind refrigerator.
 When upper cooling fins reach 150° Fahrenheit, the fan will automatically start to operate.
 The positive wire has a five amp in line fuse installed.
 Access to the fuse is inside of the lower service vent door.